Love (2024 film): Reception

 The New York Times described it as "so beautiful that you want to just keep dwelling in its world".
 Slant gave the film 3 out of 4 stars, calling it "utterly enrapturing".
-It also received 3 out of 4 stars from RogertEbert.com, where Simon Abrams argued it "remains distinct" amongst its contemporaries and praised its direction: "Haugerud seems to understand the therapeutic value and dramatic potential of [its premise]."
+It also received 3 out of 4 stars from RogerEbert.com, where Simon Abrams argued it "remains distinct" amongst its contemporaries and praised its direction: "Haugerud seems to understand the therapeutic value and dramatic potential of [its premise]."
 In an enthusiastic review, Zachary Barnes of The Wall Street Journal stated, "Mr. Haugerud has fashioned a film with a rich complexity of feelings, navigated by people taking full advantage of their own freedoms.
 It’s the sort of talky European drama that, in its well-expressed thoughtfulness, leaves one feeling strangely refreshed."